When Your AC Line is Frozen, This is What is Likely Happening

 Poor Airflow over the Evaporator Coil

-- Broken Fan or Blower.
 A broken fan won’t be able to send enough air over the evaporator coil.
-The fan is responsible for not only pulling warm air into the system, but also pushing cold air into the home through the ductwork and vents.
-When something goes wrong with the blower motor or fan, your system will stop working properly, it will become difficult to cool your home and your AC line could freeze.
+The fan is responsible for not only pulling warm air into the system but also pushing cold air into the home through the ductwork and vents.
+When something goes wrong with the blower motor or fan, your AC system will stop working properly, it will become difficult to cool your home and your AC line could freeze.

 When it comes to troubleshooting HVAC systems, your first step should always be to check and change the air filter.
 This simple task may be enough to fix the problem.
 From there, be sure to make sure all the vents are completely open and unobstructed.